BEComTweaks/docs/gitbook/impossible-packs.md

 * Flipbook Texture\
   Very demanding, especially on mobile as it utilises extremely high resolution textures

-**9. Fullbright/Hardcode Darkness/Warm Glow/Mob Spawn Indicator**
+#### 9. Fullbright

+Requires shaders to do it, which aren't supported.\
+However, full bright is possible using Vibrant Visuals (a video setting in Minecraft) but that can only be used in the Beta & Preview version (and hopefully soon available in the full release!).
+Cubier's [Full bright night vision](https://mcpedl.com/full-bright-night-vision/) shows how it works.

+#### 10. Hardcode Darkness/Warm Glow

 No shader support.

+#### 11. Mob Spawn Indicator/Light level indicator
+Mob spawn indicator is about whether the light level of a certain block is low enough (light level 0) to spawn hostile mobs.
+That requires shaders, which aren't supported.\
+Not to be confused with mob _spawning_ indicator, which is possible.
+Such packs have already been made by several people, like Maddhatter's [Technical Resource Pack](https://github.com/RavinMaddHatter/Bedrock-Technical-Resource-Pack) where a sphere shows the spawn _distance_ rather than light level.

-**10. Endless End Rods**
+#### 12. Endless End Rods

 Requires a bit more testing.
 Theoretically, adding a `"blockshape": "block"` should fix it, but the block turns black.

-**11. Randomly Rotated Sunflowers / Taller Sunflowers**
+#### 13. Randomly Rotated Sunflowers / Taller Sunflowers

-Custom Geometry can't be set for Vanilla Blocks.
+Custom geometry can't be set for vanilla blocks.

-**12. Redstone Power Levels**
+#### 14. Redstone Power Levels

 No shader support.
 There is a buggy version by dhan on mcpedl which doesn't show directions.
 [Link ↗](https://mcpedl.com/redstone-signal-indicator-for-mcpe/)

-**13. Groovy Levers**
+#### 15. Groovy Levers

-Custom Geometry can't be set for Vanilla Blocks.
+Custom geometry can't be set for vanilla blocks.

-**14. Visual Sapling Growth**
+#### 16. Visual Sapling Growth

 No block states to depend on to change textures.

-**15. No Beacon Beam**
+#### 17. No Beacon Beam

 Beacon Beam doesn't support opacity, so if I put a transparent texture, the beam would just turn black.

-**16. Old Alex & Steve / Dungeons Alex & Steve**
+#### 18. Old Alex & Steve / Dungeons Alex & Steve

 Minecraft no longer loads Alex and Steve textures from resource packs.

-**17. Big Dripleaf Stem Fix / Small Dripleaf Stem Fix**
+#### 19. Big Dripleaf Stem Fix / Small Dripleaf Stem Fix

-Can't make sure the stem properly use the texture, so it could result in the wrong side having no stems
+Can't make sure the stem properly use the texture, so it could result in the wrong side having no stems.

-**18. Slime Particle Fix / Proper Break Particles / Don't Eat the Bowl**
+#### 20. Slime Particle Fix / Proper Break Particles / Don't Eat the Bowl

 Vanilla bug that cannot be fixed.
 The particles' colors cannot be changed and are hardcoded by default.

-**19. Iron Bars Fix**
+#### 21. Iron Bars Fix

-General Issue.
-Z-Fighting cannot usually be fixed unless the shader is properly set or the cube is above the other cube by the smallest dimensions.
+Z-Fighting usually cannot be fixed unless the shader is properly set or the cube is above the other cube by the smallest dimensions.
 However, shaders can't be changed and custom geometry cannot be set.

+Unless Mojang decides to fix [MCPE-168603](https://bugs.mojang.com/browse/MCPE/issues/MCPE-168603), there is nothing that can be done.

-**20. Pixel Consistent Trip Wire**
+#### 22. Pixel Consistent Trip Wire

-Custom Geometry can't be set for Vanilla Blocks.
+Custom geometry can't be set for vanilla blocks.

-**21. Diminshing Tools**
+#### 23. Diminshing Tools

 The current durability can be obtained, but the item texture cannot be changed based on the durability.
 Even if it was able to, there would be a ton of textures, lagging the game a lot.
+There are packs that can do this, like: http://mcpedl.com/durability-tools-viewer-pack/ by DimzCraft.
+These packs do not change textures, but rather add information in the tooltip or item texture on top of the bar.

-**22. Spinning Skull on Fire Painting**
+#### 24. Spinning Skull on Fire Painting

-Minecraft Bedrock has all the painting in a single PNG file of resolution 256x256.
+Minecraft Bedrock has all paintings in a single PNG file of resolution 256x256.
 There are, at minimum, 12 frames.
 The resolution would become 256x3072.
 Yeah.

 ### Crafting Tweaks <a href="#crafting-tweaks" id="crafting-tweaks"></a>